mwhesse/deckmind/README.md

 - API keys are encrypted and securely stored.

 Extensibility
-- Add more agent params by extending `server/src/routes/agents.js` and reading them in `agent/main.py`.
+- Add more agent params by extending `server/src/routes/agents.js` and reading them in the agent container.
 - Modern React-based UI with plugin system for custom extensions.
 - Support for multiple AI models and custom agent templates.